 - Starting Point: The Dragons Back Pub car park near Pengenffordd (A479).
 Parking fee: £2.

 - Map: OS Explorer OL13 Brecon Beacons National Park

 Waun Fach and The Dragons Back Loop Trail Description

 This Waun Fach walk begins near the village of Pengenffordd, at the Dragons Back Pub car park on the A479.
 At the north east end of the car park there is a small lane which signifies the start of the route.
 Follow this lane down to the right and almost immediately you will see a stile on your left.
 Cross the stile to access the field.

 There’s not much time to get warmed up on this walk as the climbing starts right from the off!
 The path here is faint but keep heading directly uphill through the fields, looking for the stiles to keep you on track.

 The climbing eases off at around 450m, once you reach the ruined site of Castell Dinas.
 This Iron Age hillfort and Norman Castle is the highest castle in England and Wales.
 Catch your breath here and take a little time to explore the old ramparts and earth covered walls.
 Weather permitting, at this point you can see your entire walking route in front of you.

-After a brief descent from Castell Dinas, the walk now starts climbing up the Dragons Back, so named because the ridge resembles that of a sleeping dragon.
-Follow the peaks and trough of this ridge admiring views in both directions as you ascend.
+After a brief descent from Castell Dinas, the walk now begins climbing up the Dragons Back, so named because the ridge resembles that of a sleeping dragon.
+Follow the peaks and troughs of this ridge, admiring views in both directions as you ascend.